6G-SANDBOX/TNLCM/docs/README.md

 ### :wrench: Configure environment variables

-Create a `.env` file at the root level, using the structure and content provided in the [.env.template](../.env.template) file.
+Create a `.env` file at the root level, using the structure and content provided in the [`.env.template`](../.env.template) file.

-Mandatory update the values of the following variables according on the platform:
+Mandatory update the values of the following variables according to the platform:
 - `JENKINS_SERVER`
 - `JENKINS_USER`
 - `JENKINS_PASSWORD`